Greece › Mykonos › Hotels › Kensho Ornos Review

 - For Families: Kensho Ornos is open to guests of all ages.
 Family amenities include baby cots and rollaway beds.
 Only the VIP Junior Suite with Outdoor Pool is large enough to sleep families of up to 3.
 Larger families will need to book a second room or stay at their private Villa Kensho Ornos on the opposite side of Ornos Bay.
 The VIP Junior Suites feature an open plan layout with 40 sqm of interior space, a king-sized bed, single-sized sofa bed, soaking tub, and a private, 14 sqm outdoor pool.
 Villa Kensho Ornos offers 7 bedrooms, 7 bathrooms, a full kitchen, living room, lounge, private parking, sea-view infinity pool, outdoor jacuzzi, and sun terrace.

 - Walking: Kensho Ornos is in between 2 beaches, Ornos Beach and Korfos Beach.
-The hotel overlooks Ornos Beach to the south, about a 3-minute walk (240m) to the shore; Korfos Beach is to the north about a 7-minute walk (500m) away.
+The hotel overlooks Ornos Beach to the south, about 250m to the shore; Korfos Beach is about 500m to the north.
 Ornos Beach is one of the best beaches on the island for swimming, lounging, and dining, with several great restaurants and beach clubs along its edge.
 There is also a Water Taxi here that stops at most of the southern beaches of the island.
 Korfos Beach is not as beautiful as Ornos, but it is popular for being the only kitesurfing beach on the island.
 There are a few restaurants, grocery stores, and a pharmacy near Korfos Beach.

 - Scooters and ATVs: Scooters are the main mode of transportation for the locals, and ATVs are super popular with tourists, but if you’re unfamiliar with the terrain, these can be very dangerous to drive.
 The roads in Mykonos are zig-zagging, hilly, narrow, littered with potholes, sometimes dirt roads, and without street lights in most areas outside of Mykonos Town.
 And that’s not to mention the aggressive drivers, some of the world’s worst.
 A rental car is a much safer bet than a scooter or ATV, and can just as easily reach the more remote beaches on the island.